(For more New Orleans pages please scroll down)

 Surapa became room mates with the two long-term residents in November 2018 and no doubt were rather pleased about the more tropical conditions of the $10 million quarters, with heated barn floors, lots of shade, and room to wander about and not get in each other's way.

 Many staff members had worked with Panya over periods of longer than 20 years and both loved her and respected her forceful and intelligent personality.
-She is much mourned by those who loved to visit Audbon Zoo, and by all her friends and staff.
+She is much mourned by those who loved to visit her at Audbon Zoo, and by all her friends and staff.

 Before anyone could predict the sudden impact on the health of Panya, arrangements had already been made with Buffalo Zoo to relocate their two middle aged elephants to join those already in residence.